History of the Toronto Power Station

-Built in 1906 as Canada’s first power station taking advantage of the Niagara Falls.
+Built in 1906 as Canada’s first power station for use by the City of Toronto.
+This took advantage of the Niagara Falls.
 Made into a Beaux-Arts design which led to Heritage protection in 1983 and being designated a national historic site in 2009.

 The Power Plant goes dark

-Much of the original equipment down to desks and chairs were left behind.
-This includes the original basement turbines that still back into Niagara Falls.
+Much of the original equipment, desks and chairs were left behind.
+This includes original basement turbines which still back into Niagara Falls.

 UPDATE :: Under the watchful eye of the Niagara Parks Commission, renovations and updates will most likely be done to the building.
 The goal is to prepare it for a modern use.

-The ghost stories of this building are told by urban explorers, aka people who gain access to abandoned buildings for documentation and photography.
+The ghost stories are told by urban explorers, aka people who gain access to abandoned buildings for documentation and photography.
 Their motto, “Leave it as you found it”

 Wandering inside at the dead of night hearing only the muffled sounds of rushing water.
-Explorers have said the building will start to rumble.
-Their guess it’s the sounds of basement turbines firing up.
-It’s strange because power hasn’t run through the building in 40 years.
+Explorers say the building will rumble.
+Their guess, sounds of basement turbines firing up.
+Strange as power hasn’t run through the building in 40 years.

-Others have been with small groups wander one part of the building.
-They’ve heard voices from the original offices and plant floor.
+Others have been with small groups wandering the building.
+They heard voices from the original offices and the plant floor.

 **Please visit their page and share to support the talented artists